shawdm/darrenshaw_org/_posts/2019-11-24-gigi-hadid.markdown

 date_written: 2019-12-23 13:00:00 +0000
 location: Winchester, UK
 categories: blog
 excerpt: Vogue Arabia's Gigi Hadid cover was one of Peter Lindbergh's final shoots.
+Black and white, stripped back, with a simple textured background and defiantly un-retouched, this is a typical, beautiful Lindbergh image. ogue Arabia's Gigi Hadid cover was one of Peter Lindbergh's final shoots.
+Black and white, stripped back, with a simple textured background and defiantly un-retouched, this is a typical, beautiful Lindbergh image. ogue Arabia's Gigi Hadid cover was one of Peter Lindbergh's final shoots.
 Black and white, stripped back, with a simple textured background and defiantly un-retouched, this is a typical, beautiful Lindbergh image.
 ---
 Peter Lindbergh died earlier this year.
 I’m not one to go Candle in the Wind about celebrity deaths, but my day was a little dimmer than it might have been.